Equipment Selection Philosophy

 All wiring is high quality tinned from Ancor.
 We also used high quality Blue Sea electrical components wherever possible.
 After all, hunting down open circuits while at sea is difficult, frustrating and potentially dangerous.

 We added an Orca Green approved masthead LED/Anchor/Strobe light in 2006.
-This is an excellent product!
+This is an excellent product.
 Low power and reliable.
-We still have the Perko 700 series LED running lights attached to the railing.
-The lights have been reliable although due to inadequate wiring, it had to be replaced.
-LED lighting uses much less power than incandescent lights and never burn out so there's no need to carry spare bulbs.
+The early generation Perko 700 series LED running lights attached to the railing failed due to salt water intrusion.
+They were replaced and work very well.
+Of course LED lighting uses much less power than incandescent lights and never burn out so there's no need to carry spare bulbs.
+And if they are designed well they are more durable than incandescent or halogen running lights.

-We used Dome lights with both red and white LED's to provide lighting while under way and at anchor.
+We used early generation Dome lights with both red and white LED's to provide lighting while under way and at anchor.
 The LED's use much less power that Halogen or Xenon bulbs and LED's never burn out or get corroded bulb sockets.
-These early generation LED Dome lights (discontinued by West Marine) provided inadequate lighting and were not reliable so they were replaced by the traditional xenon bulbed dome lights.
-There are good quality LED dome lights available today.
+These early generation LED Dome lights (discontinued by West Marine) provided inadequate lighting and were not reliable so they were replaced with later designed LED dome lights.
+We also installed Imtra halogen down lights in the pilot house salon on dimmers.
+They have been very satisfactory but I would like to replace them with LED down lights to reduce power consumption.

 Dimmers for interior xenon or halogen lights